Insurance Marketing & Sales Performance Metrics

 Short answer: Tracking lead sources and their conversion rates helps you understand the quality of your lead sources and the effectiveness of your sales process.

 This is just the beginning.
 Find which metrics are the most important to your agency and how they affect your agency as a whole.
 Then, start to monitor them over time.

 The other step is to ensure you have a system that is built to help you monitor all of your metrics in one centralized location.
-AgencyBloc is the #1 Agency Recommended Management Platform for life and health insurance agencies.
+AgencyBloc is the #1 Recommended Insurance Industry Growth Platform.
 Many agencies use AgencyBloc to track their business, organize their records, monitor their success, and make informed changes for the betterment of their agency.

-AgencyBloc's industry-specific sales enablement tools help your agency create efficiencies, track your success, and, ultimately, sell more.
+The industry-specific sales enablement tools in AMS+ help your teams create efficiencies, track your success, and, ultimately, sell more.